roxannecvl/scrapy/README.md

 **Rached** : worked on run in scrapy/scrapy/commands/check.py and

-**Marcus** : ...

 ###### AIMING FOR P+ :
 **Roxanne** : I worked on process_response in scrapy/scrapy/downloadermiddlewares/redirect.py, I've created an adhoc tool for this function and 4 new tests to improve branch coverage.
 I also refactored this function in the `refactoring_process_response`branch.
 Moreover I've filled the **Structure**, **Statement of contribution** and **Self-assessment: Way of working** sections of this report and added my individual subsection for **Complexity**, **Refactoring**, **Coverage** and **Coverage improvement** sections.

 **Iley** : I worked on the _get_serialized_fields function in https://github.com/roxannecvl/scrapy/blob/master/scrapy/exporters.py
 I created an adhoc coverage tool for this function and also added 4 new tests to it.
 Additionally I refactored the function which can be seen in the refactoring_serialized_function branch.
 Besides that I also wrote my individual subsection for **Complexity**, **Refactoring**, **Coverage** and **Coverage improvement**.

+**Marcus** : Worked on the "_get_callback()" method in "scrapy/commands/parse.py" file and added 4 new test cases to the method in the corresponding test file "test/test_command_parse.py" as it has <10% branch coverage.
+Additionally, I have also wrote the sections regarding my contributions to the codebase on **Complexity**, **Refactoring**, **Coverage** and **Coverage improvement**.

 ## Onboarding experience

-We started off with Pyspider which made use of a requirements.txt to document the dependencies which Python has tools to download automatically.
+We started off with PySpider which made use of a requirements.txt to document the dependencies which Python has tools to download automatically.
 Running the tests however, we discovered that somethings had been deprecated meaning a major overhaul would be required to get the code running and we